richgel999/fpng/README.md

 Note the adler32 function in fpng.cpp could be vectorized for higher performance.

+## Fuzzing

+fpng.cpp has not been randomly fuzzed yet.
+I'll be fuzzing it later today (12/18/2021) using various tools/techniques.

 ## License

 fpng.cpp/.h: Public Domain or zlib (your choice).
 See the end of fpng.cpp.